Hygiene and Health (Staff Workers)

 - Educate workers about preventive procedures from respiratory diseases, in theory and practice, and urge workers to follow them.

 - Health departments in the social shelter must fight rumors and misinformation and urge workers to refer to the aforementioned approved sources of information.

 - Educate health staff about reporting mechanisms and how to deal with beneficiaries and workers suffering from respiratory symptoms.

 - Promote the culture of using alcohol-based hand sanitizer during working hours in a correct manner among workers.
 Distribute sterilizers and place them in visible places as well as in gathering areas and work areas.
 Ensure the availability of hand soap in toilets.

-- It is preferable to establish communication channels for food service providers to report any breach of requirements.
-Effort must be done to avoid these violations.
+- Communication channels for foodservice providers should be established to report any breach of requirements.
+Efforts must be done to avoid these violations.

 - Educate workers to report any respiratory symptoms or high temperature in themselves or among the beneficiaries, and to inform the medical department.
 The medical department must report any infectious disease according to policies followed in the infectious disease reporting system.